rachaelallen91/furniture-style-sleuth-docs/docs/quickstart.md

 ---

-# Quick Start Guide
+# Quick start guide

 Get up and running with the *Furniture Style Sleuth API* in just a few steps.

 ## 1. Overview

-This API allows you to retrieve, add, and manage furniture items and design styles.
+This API enables you to retrieve, add, and manage furniture items and design styles.
 It’s great for developers building search filters or educational tools around furniture aesthetics.

-No authentication is required — you can start making calls right away.
+This API does not require authentication.
+You can start making calls right away.

-## 2. Make Your First API Call
+## 2. Make your first API call

 Use this endpoint to get a list of all furniture styles: